 We all possess, and desire to possess, a positive self-image.
 When we do things that we know detracts from that image, and we do not possess humility, then we ‘will’ rationalize, or ‘make appear good’, our transgressions that otherwise would contradict that positive self-image.
 When two cognitions conflict, that leads to what social psychologists call cognitive dissonance.
 And there’s two ways to deal with the mental itch of cognitive dissonance.
 The conflicted person can either show humility and say “I made a mistake,” and change course (getting back on track) or he can rationalize or make appear good his wrong, which involves lying to oneself (making excuses and imagining plausible explanations) until the cognition that contradicts the positive self-image is less glaring.
 Elliot Aronson calls that ‘dissonance-reduction behavior’.
 But, underneath the lies that the liar tells to himself and others, the truth still lurks.
 It’s like a microscopic pitchfork deep within the rationalizer’s body that periodically stabs a nerve.
 And it’s my belief that, while you will grow dimmer as you travel further down the path of darkness, that inner conflict, stemming from a truth that can’t be completely snuffed out, translates into outer trouble-making.
 And when you’ve gone so far as to sin against the holy spirit, which means knowingly and willingly working against God, you have crossed a line which you can’t come back from, whether you want to or not (Luke 16:19-31).
 You are now on the wrong side of a chasm – judgment – which can’t be crossed over, neither by the living to assist the dead nor by the dead to a condition of forgiveness and life.
 Jesus portrayed those on the wrong side of that chasm as existing in torment, meaning either that they can be aware of their damnation or they are extremely disturbed or both things.
 Being on the hot side of that chasm (remembering that this is a parable) means you’ve lost all hope.
 God can’t help you nor protect you from the Devil’s influence, at least not without violating his own standards.
 And you will belong to that one (the Devil), which is really what you chose at the beginning of your career as a liar, for when you make yourself your own God, you also make Satan – who rebelled the same way but who has more power than you do – your God.
 But until you cross the line – and there’s no Force (as in Star Wars) happening here, whereby you can ‘always’ change the road you’re on – you can get back on track and not lose your life, if you exercise humility, admit your wrongs and change your ways.

 In this neoliberal era, the neoconservative philosophy dominates.
 Neoconservatism means the embrace of deceit, violence and inequality.
 Neoliberalism is a socio-economic system and neoconservatism is the twisted value system that allows people to embrace neoliberalism, which has inequality at its core.
 Neoliberalsim means prosperity for the 1% who are strong – which they tell themselves after they’ve broken rules, or lied, to get where they are – and austerity for the majority, who are actually, but not always, principled and interested in law & order, in a principled way.
 We are all free to self-modify ourselves into being ‘believers’ in ‘riches for the strongest’.
 (There’s belief that’s partial, which means active and convenient only [enabling you to function socially in this dark world] and belief that is full, or external and internal.)
 Since Adam and Eve, this world’s operating principle has been ‘riches for the strongest’.
 Since Gog’s attack, beginning around 1919 C.E., that operating principle, or paradigm, has been embraced by more people and with more gusto.
-And that’s not only because there are more people.

 The name ‘Gog’ means darkness.
 It’s another name given to the spirit creature known as Satan, aka Devil.
 The Bible, in the book of Ezekiel (chapters 38 & 39), gives Satan that additional name to mark a period of time when he is abased, or brought low, again.
 (Using a serpent, the way a ventriloquist would use a dummy, Satan deceived Eve, after which God passed judgment on him, telling him that his days going forward would see him eating only dust.
 So, Satan was judged and restricted to a diet of dust, which can’t sustain life.
-In other words, his situation, once he acted on his wrong desire to have worship in God’s place – like all powerful, evil people do – became hopeless back in the Garden of Eden, a first abasement.)
+In other words, his situation, once he acted on his wrong desire to have worship in God’s place – like all powerful, evil people do – became hopeless (non life-sustaining, like dust) back in the Garden of Eden, a first abasement.)
 As a perfect spirit creature, When that true son of God became Satan, he did so very willingly and knowingly, which made his sin one which can’t be forgiven.
 Satan’s anger, since 1914, has only increased in accordance with his awareness that his time, although long by imperfect human standards, is running out.
 He knows that the “seed” of deliverance, namely Jehovah’s appointed Savior of imperfect humankind and the King of humankind, within Jehovah’s greater Kingdom, will soon fulfill prophecy and crush his “head.”
 (See Genesis chapter 3) That seed’s ‘heel’ was “bruised” long ago by Satan when Satan managed to have his human agents impale (not crucify) Jesus.
 But one can recover from a bruise and God resurrected his loyal (to the death) Son, who returned to his true home, as he told his apostles he would, where he would reside forever, with further events pertaining to him prophesied to take place.
-The first major event, that we are told about, was his official crowning as King of (human) kings.
+The first major event, that we are told about, was his being officially crowned as King of (human) kings.
 Which doesn’t mean that those ‘human’ kings are automatically part of Jesus’s kingdom.
 But it certainly means that their rulership is over.
 And this event is directly tied to another major event, which the prophet Ezekiel told us about long before Jesus was born to Mary, namely Gog’s attack (Ezekiel chapters 38 & 39).

 As Revelation chapter 12 explains, upon Michael’s (Jesus) ascension to the throne (which chronology indicates was in 1914 C.E.), war broke out in heaven and Satan was cast to the (realm of) the earth, angry, knowing that he has a short time left.
-Until that time, Satan was free to come and go between heaven, and the presence of God, and earth.
+Until that time, Satan was free to come and go between heaven (and the presence of God) and earth.
 But Jesus’s first act as the King of kings was to rid heaven of the vile Satan, banning him from entering that realm again, thereby showing his deep love and respect for his Father and the sanctity of his heavenly realm.
 He could do no less.
 And thereafter, as Revelation explains, “woe,” more than formerly, befell the earth.
 First we got World War I. And at the same time, we got a hotter spiritual attack from an angrier Satan who was now abased further, but not as far as he would be.
 And that’s how we got Gog and his spiritual/ psychological attack.
 (That’s always how I saw it.
 Jehovah’s Witnesses say that Gog’s attack is solely physical and corresponds to the secular realm’s assault on worldwide religion.
 Most of that religion is false, depicted as a harlot in Revelation chapter 17 and elsewhere, and God allows it to be destroyed.
 But not absolutely every religionist attacked by the secular realm – acting with authority from a temporarily empowered UN – is disloyal to Jehovah, which is the mistake that the world makes, for an attack that targets his people draws in Jehovah God and his Son, beginning Armageddon.
 I agree with that, but I don’t believe that Gog doesn’t appear until then.)

 Indeed, The trouble-makers have multiplied and become more angry, violent and lawless in recent times.
 And they are on the Left and the Right.
 While I view rightwing as being evil, that doesn’t mean leftwing can’t be.
 I guess leftwingers can be viewed as slower suicides, hopefully with some deciding at the end to show humility and change course – if they haven’t crossed the line.
 (Many leftists, I would argue, have crossed the line and they are heavily represented in political parties, as members and supporters, that call themselves Labour, or Democratic among other things.
 And that darkness has spread to the left of that Left, making great inroads among the alt media/ progressive crowd.
 There’s a strong anti-God, anti-Christian Bible streak in the non establishment Left, where I am met with hostility on a regular basis.)
 I would self-identify as a leftwinger and a democrat, but with qualification, obviously.
 Ultimately, You can’t have democracy and theocracy, where democracy means rule by man.
 But there’s much about democracy, or what people on the Left say it is, that I, as a Christian, support.
 In other words, there’s much about democracy that is godly.
 I support human rights and fairness and equality.
 But I just happen to know that imperfect humankind needs a perfect, holy savior and he isn’t imperfect humankind collectively.
 I just happen to believe, actively and internally, or fully in other words, in a Creator God whose self-given name is Jehovah (however you want to pronounce that name).
 I feel no conflict within and I have no interest, and, hopefully, no capacity, to cause trouble.